Bugeun/bugeun.github.io/index.md

 ## ABOUT ME

 <p>I aspire to be the world's best in the field of vulnerability research, exploitation
-especially in software vulnerability assessment.</p>
+especially in software engineering.</p>
 &nbsp;

 ><b>Interests</b>
 * Vulnerability Research & Exploitation
+* System Hacking
+* Binary Analysis
 * Computer Architecture

 &nbsp;